Pediatric Eye Care

 - One straight/one up (hypertropia)

-This can be a constant or frequently-occurring vision problem that can be treated through surgery or non-surgical treatments.
-Most children do not grow out of this condition.
-The brain often begins to ignore the visual images from the misaligned eye which can lead to amblyopia.
+This can be a constant or frequently occurring vision problem that most children do not outgrow.
+The brain often begins to ignore the visual images from the misaligned eye, which can lead to amblyopia.
+Strabismus can be treated through surgery or non-surgical treatments.

 Not all congenital cataracts must be removed immediately.
 When they begin to affect the child’s vision and daily life, cataract surgery may be recommended.
-Cataract surgery involves removing the affected lens and replacing it with a new, clear Intraocular Lens (IOL).
+Cataract surgery involves removing the affected lens and replacing it with a new, clear Intraocular Lens.